klieret/icsc-paradigms-and-patterns/readme.md

 After the event, you can open an issue in this repository.

+## The slides

+The final versions of the rendered slides at the time of the presentation are in the root directory of this repository.
+There are two version, one with animations and one without (``*_handout.pdf``).

 ## Running the exercises

+The exercises come with solutions for you to compare to.
+If you have any questions, please join the exercise discussion slot.

 If you're completely new to this, use option 1 or 2.
 If you already have python and Jupyter set up on your computer, we recommend option 3.
+Note that your changes are not saved automatically in the first two options!

 **IMPORTANT NOTE**: The exercises might still be updated up to the lecture.
 In particular the Patterns exercises are not complete yet.